 Dynamic business location in the center of Europe

 This is where the heart of the economy beats: NRW is the most populous state in Germany.
 With its 17.9 million inhabitants, there are more people living here than in the neighboring Netherlands.
-At around 705 billion euros, they generate more than one-fifth of the total German gross domestic product.
+With 697 billion euros, they generate one-fifth of the total German gross domestic product.
 If NRW were a country in its own right, it would rank 18th internationally ahead of Sweden, Poland and Belgium.
 More than 160 million people live within a radius of 500 kilometers (311 miles) around the state capital Düsseldorf.
 No other European metropolitan region possesses such purchasing power.

 At the forefront of all German states